WDT HUB

 The value is created elsewhere, taxed elsewhere, accumulated elsewhere.

-This is how Africa has worked for generations.
-It is precisely what Jack's Secret / Plexaris breaks.
+This is how rural Africa has worked for generations.
+It is precisely what WDT Hub breaks.

 A commodity is fragile.
 A system compounds.